MohanNalamalapu/QueueCTL/README.md

 ```

 Usage Guide (with Explanations)

-Each command below can be copied directly into PowerShell during your video demo.
+Each command below can be copied directly into PowerShell.
-After each command, explain briefly what it demonstrates.

-Check Setup
+1. Check Setup

 ```powershell
 queuectl --version
 queuectl --help
 ```

     Verifies the CLI tool is correctly linked and accessible.

-Reset Previous State
+2. Reset Previous State

 ```powershell
 if (Test-Path .\.workers.pid) {